pudly/schmopera-hugo/content/articles/the-angel-speaks.md

 youtube_url = ""

 +++
+Opera Atelier is gearing up for its April production of Mozart's _Idomeneo_, and with its recent concert at the Royal Ontario Museum, creating an early draw for the eyes and ears.

+Last year, they presented _Harmonia Sacra_, a concert displaying singers, baroque chamber orchestra, and Artists of the Atelier Ballet in the runway stage of the ROM's Currelly Gallery.
+The concert included the world premiere of _Inception_, a new work for baroque violin and dancer by Edwin Huizinga and Tyler Gledhill, which marked OA's very first new commission.

+There was some déjà-vu this time around, as audiences seated themselves in the same Currelly Gallery, with the handful of Tafelmusik players on one end of the runway.

+*
 * similar programme to _Harmonia Sacra_ from last year, plus latest commission by Edwin Huizinga, _Annunciation_
 * according to Marshall, the new piece is still in progress, and there are plans to expand it for more voices/instruments, dramatic cantata or "maybe a one-act opera"
 * Gledhill bridges stylistic gap before _Annunciation_ by joining Baroque dancers in preceding Purcell